ngobibibnbe/anomaly-detection-in-data-stream/README.md

 ### Multivariate datasets
-We selected some datasets showing a great number of our specified characteristics from the SKAB benchmark (mmmmmmmmmmciter SKAB).
+We selected some datasets showing a great number of our specified characteristics from the (SKAB)[https://github.com/waico/SKAB] benchmark.
 All those datasets have 7 dimensions.

 Dataset | Domain | Dataset length | number of anomalies | Concept Drift | Seasonality | Trend | Cylce